21-26 May 2025

 I began capturing photographs of myself wearing the mask in various settings, feeling compelled to rejuvenate its essence.
 The mask transformed into a metaphorical filter, a symbolic barrier that separated me from reality.

-London, Belgium, Netherlands, Portugal
+London, Belgium, Netherlands, Portugal, Israel

 Israeli Glass biennale 2015